InoCare

 Significant improvements with the use of InoCare during pregnancy

-In pregnant women with PCOS reduces weight gain, normalizes gestation time and reduces the incidence of diabetes.
+In pregnant women with PCOS, it reduces weight gain, normalizes gestation time and reduces the incidence of diabetes.

-Evidence shows that not only gives pregnant women clear benefits, but there is a lack of any side effects seen at the recommended dose.
+The evidence shows that not only does it provide pregnant women with clear benefits, but there are no side effects observed at the recommended dose.

 The role of InoCare in PCOS, support in female hormonal regulation, menstrual irregularities, excess androgens, ovulation regulation, fertility and female reproduction.